JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2019-10-12-dependency-inversion-on-android-theming.md

 When you take this approach, your library doesn't need to depend on the client project, but vice versa, so **the strict direction of the dependencies stays the same, but the lib is getting its attributes fulfilled by the client project**.

-Now your app can seamlessly swap themes for different scenarios and the library (or library module) is not affected.
+Now your app can seamlessly swap themes for different scenarios and the library (or library module) is never affected.

 That's the nature of *Dependency Inversion*.